How to Convert Date to Number in Excel (4 Methods)

 Convert Date to Number in Excel

-Following the same procedure, we can have different formats like ddmmyyyy, yyyymmdd, etc.
+Following the same procedure, we can convert dates to different formats like ddmmyyyy, yyyymmdd, etc.

 Here is an overview: